denoland/deno/std/bytes/README.md

 ## indexOf

-Find first index of binary pattern from given binary array.
+Find first index of binary pattern from given binary array, or -1 if it is not present.

 ```typescript
 import { indexOf } from "https://deno.land/std@$STD_VERSION/bytes/mod.ts";